Regulations Summary and Area Map

-- Public recreational access is allowed for persons participating in the hunt to scout during daylight hours the 2 days prior to each phase of the waterfowl season.
-Persons participating in the hunt may enter the area on hunt days beginning at 5 a.m. and must exit by 1 p.m.
+- Open to public recreational access only by persons participating in the hunt.
+Hunters may scout during daylight hours the 2 days prior to each phase of waterfowl season.
+Hunters may enter the area on hunt days beginning at 5 a.m. and must exit by 1 p.m.
 Public access at other times is by written permission of the landowner only.

 - Wading and the use of tube boats are prohibited.

 - Warning - This area includes deep open water with shallow marsh areas throughout.
 Be cautious of submerged wetlands when operating watercraft.
 It is extremely hazardous for a person to attempt to wade or swim in the area!

-- Vehicles may only be operated on designated portions of roads (see map) and may only be parked at designated parking areas.
+- Vehicles may only be operated on designated portions of roads (see map) and may only be parked adjacent to the boat launch entrance road.